Guangzhou to San Diego By Air freight, Container ship or Road

 Guangzhou to San Diego by Air freight

 The quickest way to get from Guangzhou to San Diego by plane will take about 1 day 1h and departs from Guangzhou Baiyun International Airport (CAN) and arrives into San Diego International Airport (SAN).
-There are flights departing every 1-2 weeks on this route.
-FedEx is one of the carriers that operates regular services on this route with flights departing every 1-2 weeks.
+There are flights departing 1-2 times a week on this route.
+FedEx is one of the carriers that operates regular services on this route with flights departing 1-2 times a week.

 Quickest air route